safing/portmaster/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] Linux
   - Please provide the output of `cat /etc/os-release`

-If applicable you can provide related sections from the log files (Typically at `/opt/portmaster/logs`) and ensure to **remove sensitive or otherwise private information**.
+If applicable you can provide related sections from the log files and ensure to **remove sensitive or otherwise private information**.
+ - Linux: `/var/lib/portmaster/logs`
+ - Windows: `%PROGRAMDATA%\Portmaster\ļogs`